 1) Competitive Edge

-While your competitors are still pondering, you can reap the advantages of a head start by embracing cloud modernization.
-Take the leap of faith by modernization the applications which would double down on the organization’s digital adoption.
+While your competitors are still pondering, you can reap the advantages of a head start by embracing application cloud modernization.
+Take the leap of faith by modernizing the applications, doubling your organization’s digital adoption.
 Cloud modernization enables your organization to integrate modern platforms and technologies and outpace laggards.

 2) Enhanced compatibility

-Modernization of legacy applications enhances their interoperability with new technologies, platforms, and code.
-In addition, it enables organizations to seamlessly integrate their applications, so they’re better positioned to meet current and future business demands.
+Modernizing legacy applications enhances interoperability with new technologies, platforms, and code.
+It also enables organizations to integrate their applications seamlessly and be better positioned to meet current and future business demands.

 3) Cloud-native

-Cloud modernization aids organizations in rearchitecting their legacy applications to cloud-native applications.
+Cloud modernization aids organizations in re-engineering their legacy applications to include cloud-native applications.
 This enables you to embrace cloud benefits like faster speed to market, scalability, agility, and lower costs.

 4) Better efficiencies

 Modernizing applications improves process efficiencies and business performance.
-Apps can be updated frequently and refined with bug fixes and security patches.
+App modernization can be updated frequently and refined with bug fixes and security patches.
 Modernization ushers in operational simplicity and alleviates the burden on IT operations.

 5) Robust security

 In a recent survey, 87% of IT decision-makers admitted that legacy applications make businesses more vulnerable to security threats.
-This is because obsolete applications are incompatible with modern security standards and authentication methods.
+Obsolete applications are incompatible with modern security standards and authentication methods.
 Modernizing your applications can drastically wick off security vulnerabilities that legacy systems pose.

 6) Improved user satisfaction

-Whether it’s your employees or customers, using legacy applications can be a real hassle.
+Whether your employees or customers use legacy applications can be a hassle.
 Modernizing applications with a refined user-facing interface, leading-edge functionalities, and innovative features will improve customer satisfaction and brand reputation.

 7) Staying relevant

-Application Cloud modernization enables organizations to make the most of the digital technologies, including AI, machine learning, big data, and cloud.
+Application cloud modernization enables organizations to make the most of digital technologies, including AI, machine learning, big data, and cloud.
 It helps transform your IT ecosystem based on current market trends and build a flexible foundation for future innovation.

 8) Productivity boost